 Personalizing email to be more creative is critical to getting people to want to read them.
 Otherwise, why bother?

 First off, make sure you’re using email marketing software, like ConvertKit or MailChimp, to save yourself a lot of headaches with legalities regarding emailing people about your business.
-Most have a free trial period to get you started.
+Most have a free trial period to get you started and use sales funnel template to drive the lead to a product.

 Once you’ve chosen a software program, learn all the features to maximize potential.
 You can set up automated welcome messages when someone signs up on your list.
 This is great for delivering a free download or other information that someone wants to get from you.
 To get fancier, you can set up a string of messages that send out your blog posts, updates, or new offers that may interest your subscribers.